Robert Stirling: Early life

-Robert Stirling was born at Fatal Fields, a location in Scotland near the village of Methven, Perthshire.
+Robert Stirling was born at Cloag Farm, a location in Scotland near the village of Methven, Perthshire.
 A member of the Dublane side of the Stirling family, Robert was born to Patrick and Agnes Stirling.
 He was one of eight children that Patrick and Agnes shared.

 His grandfather was Michael Stirling, most famously known for his invention of the threshing machine.
 Robert's father, Patrick, also spent time experimenting and innovating with industrial agricultural equipment.

 Though Robert, like his father and grandfather, had a natural inclination for engineering, he began attending Edinburgh University in 1805 at the age of fifteen to study divinity in hopes of becoming a minister.
 His brother James, who would play a major role in Stirling's future engineering endeavours, also attended Edinburgh at the age of 14.

 He finished his studies at University of Edinburgh and continued in November 1809 to study at Glasgow University where, according to Keith Laidler, he studied the classics, philosophy, theology and mathematics, but probably very little science.
 In 1814, he returned to Edinburgh University studying divinity for a final time.

 Robert was licensed to preach in the Church of Scotland in 1816 by the Presbytery of Dumbarton.
 In September 1816, the commissioner of the Duke of Portland granted Stirling the title of Minister as the second charge for the Laigh Kirk parish in Kilmarnock.
 Finally, in February 1824, Stirling was appointed as the minister of nearby Galston Parish Church where he continued his ministry until 1878.

 In July 1819, Robert Stirling married Jane Rankine.
 Together, they had seven children, five sons and two daughters.